iriswang/todo-app/README.md

 The following **additional** features are implemented:

-* List anything else that you can get done to improve the app functionality!
 * [x] Sorts tasks based on priority
 * [x] Added priority to tasks
 * [x] Added due date to tasks
 * [x] Added notes to tasks
 * [x] Improved code structure of app
+* [x] Splits tasks into two sections: To-Do, Completed
-* [x] Added a navigation drawer (separates out tasks that are due today versus all tasks)
+* [x] Added a navigation drawer (separates out tasks that are due today vs all tasks)
 * [x] Added alerts for canceling without saving tasks